MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

     vs_community.exe --layout c:\vslayout --lang en-US
     ```

+::: moniker range="vs-2017"

 > [!NOTE]
 > A complete Visual Studio layout requires a minimum of 35 GB of disk space.
+For more information, see [System requirements](/visualstudio/productinfo/vs2017-system-requirements-vs/).
 See [Use command-line parameters to install Visual Studio](use-command-line-parameters-to-install-visual-studio.md) for information about how to create a layout with only the components you want to install.

+::: moniker-end

+> [!NOTE]
+> A complete Visual Studio layout requires a minimum of 35 GB of disk space.
+For more information, see [System requirements](/visualstudio/releases/2019/system-requirements/).
+See [Use command-line parameters to install Visual Studio](use-command-line-parameters-to-install-visual-studio.md) for information about how to create a layout with only the components you want to install.

+::: moniker range="vs-2019"

+::: moniker-end

 If you want to install a language other than English, change `en-US` to a locale from the [List of language locales](#list-of-language-locales).
 Then, use the [list of the components and workloads available](workload-and-component-ids.md) to further customize your installation cache.